vvdf/allons-y/README.md

     * Expand Entity/Guild/Map managers
     * Simplify signal handling/lookup? for example sending more detail in signal to server to ease lookup on server side (ie passing a client and/or entity uid, along with a map uid and the designated payload)
+  * Build out message logging system
+    * Eventually to expand into a working chat system
   * Back-end validation of player actions
   * Entity loading/action handling on server side
     * Partitioning of entity and map groups by "division/guild"